Documentation forWeb Help Desk

 Do not close Azure.

-Click the SMTP Authentication drop-down menu and select Exchange/Office 365.
+3. Click the Account Type drop-down menu and select Exchange/Office 365.

 The Outgoing Mail Server row displays the Microsoft Office 365 option with three additional fields.